 Financial difficulties can happen to anyone.
 Most landlords evaluate prospective tenants’ finances.
 But anyone can experience a cash flow issue or become unemployed.
 Here’s what you can do to manage a delinquent tenant:

 - Create an installment plan.
-Negotiate with your tenant so that their plan is realistic
+Negotiate with your tenant so that their project is realistic

 - Apply their security deposit to owed rent